Are you ready for the software-defined visual storytelling future?

 The #SDVS revolution is here now, and heralds changes that will dwarf those that came before, changing the world in ways we cannot yet fully grasp.

 #SDVS has already allowed TV stations to reach new audiences.
-And the parents of a child with cancer to reach out to the world for sponsorship.
+It lets the parents of a child with cancer to reach out to the world for sponsorship.
 Local sports teams stream their events to their communities, school-children interact with and are inspired by great artists and scientists.

 #SDVS makes all of this and much more possible, and will continue to make the world a better (and sometimes worse) place; but if understanding really matters, sharing your story very widely and very well is key.